LauretteMongina/Favourite-band-project/README.md

 # Favourite-band-project
+<<<<<<< HEAD
 This is a website on my favourite band, Sauti Sol that is based in Kenya.
-A group of four people.
+A group of four people, Chimano,Bien,Polycarp and Savara.
-Contact- In case of any issues with the website, inquiries or suggestion, reach out to me via my website-monginalaurette@gmail.com
+CONTACT
+ If you have problems,questions ,ideas or suggestions, please contact me through my email,@monginalaurette@gmail.com